-- [a] Track venues may be asked to complete a questionnaire prior to acceptance by BRCA Committee that they have the necessary facilities to hold a National Championship round.
-This should include: map, details of track location, track layout, surface, pitting area, car parking, camping area, facilities (toilets, water, electricity, refreshments), site accessibility, local restrictions, etc. These details should be submitted to the Entry Secretary and be available to members on request. - [b] [i] The BRCA National Series will consist of 5 meetings.
-If 5 different venues are not available, the number will be made up from a 'draw' of clubs willing to run more than one meeting.
+- Track venues may be asked to complete a questionnaire prior to acceptance by BRCA Committee that they have the necessary facilities to hold a National Championship round.
+This should include: map, details of track location, track layout, surface, pitting area, car parking, camping area, facilities (toilets, water, electricity, refreshments), site [a] - accessibility, local restrictions, etc. These details should be submitted to the Entry Secretary and be available to members on request. [i] The BRCA National Series will consist of 5 meetings.
+If 5 different venues are not available, the number will be made up from a 'draw' of clubs willing to run more than [b] one meeting.
 [A Club being defined as that to which the meeting allowance from the BRCA is paid to a Club.]
-Venues that have held two meetings in the previous year shall be excluded from the draw for the following year, providing there are the necessary number of clubs willing to hold a 2ndmeeting. - [b] [ii] Clubs agreeing to hold an event will also have to agree to all reserve dates published by the BRCA Rallycross Committee - the Committee can then instruct when to go to that venue in case of rearrangement. - [c] An adequate First Aid box must be provided and organisers should be fully aware of local arrangements for the treatment of casualties. - [d] Organisers should ensure that they have adequate 3rd Party insurance to cover any liability arising as a result of running their meeting. - [e] Organisers should ensure commentary can be clearly heard from the rostrum.
+Venues that have held two meetings in the previous year shall be excluded from the draw for the following year, providing there are the necessary number of clubs willing to - hold a 2ndmeeting. - [b] [ii] Clubs agreeing to hold an event will also have to agree to all reserve dates published by the BRCA Rallycross Committee - the Committee can then instruct when to go to that venue in case of rearrangement.
+An adequate First Aid box must be provided and organisers should be fully aware of local arrangements for the treatment of casualties. - [c] - [d] Organisers should ensure that they have adequate 3rd Party insurance to cover any liability arising as a result of running their meeting. - [e] 19 Organisers should ensure commentary can be clearly heard from the rostrum. - EFRA AND IFMAR MEETINGS - The winner of the Clubman Championship will be offered a place at the European Championships. [a] - [b] An official British Team Manager's post will be created to represent the British Team when attending the EFRA European Championships and the IFMAR World Championships.
+The post will be elected by the drivers attending these events, at the discretion of the Committee. - 20 SECTION CONFERENCE/BRCA ANNUAL GENERAL MEETING - All proposals for the Section Conference/AGM must be made in line with the General Rules for sectional and main BRCA rule proposals.